John Christie (serial killer): First murders

-The first person Christie admitted to killing was Ruth Fuerst, a 21-year-old Austrian munitions worker who supplemented her income by occasionally engaging in prostitution.
+Christie's first admitted victim was Ruth Fuerst, a 21-year-old Austrian munitions worker who supplemented her income by occasionally engaging in prostitution.
 Christie claimed to have met Fuerst while she was soliciting clients in a snack bar in Ladbroke Grove.
-According to his own statements, on 24 August 1943, he invited Fuerst to his home to engage in sex (his wife was visiting relatives at the time).
-Afterward, Christie impulsively strangled her on his bed with a length of rope.
+According to his own statements, on 24 August 1943, he invited Fuerst to his home to have sex with her (his wife was visiting relatives at the time).
+Afterwards, Christie impulsively strangled her on his bed with a length of rope.
 He initially stowed Fuerst's body beneath the floorboards of his living room, then buried it in the back garden the following evening.

-Soon after the murder, at the end of 1943, Christie resigned as a special police constable.
+Soon after the murder, at the end of 1943, Christie resigned as a reserve constable; his service index card is now on display at the Metropolitan Police Museum, whilst evidence from his murders now forms part of the Crime Museum collections.
 The following year he found new employment as a clerk at an Acton radio factory.
 There he met his second victim, colleague Muriel Amelia Eady.
-On 7 October 1944, he invited Eady back to his flat with the promise that he had concocted a "special mixture" that could cure her bronchitis.
+On 7 October 1944, Christie invited Eady back to his flat with the promise that he had concocted a "special mixture" that could cure her bronchitis.
 Eady was to inhale the mixture from a jar with a tube inserted in the top.
-The mixture in fact was Friar's Balsam, which Christie used to disguise the smell of domestic gas.
+In reality, the mixture was Friar's Balsam, which Christie used to disguise the smell of domestic gas.
 Once Eady was seated breathing the mixture from the tube with her back turned, Christie inserted a second tube into the jar connected to a gas tap.
-As Eady continued breathing she inhaled the domestic gas, which soon rendered her unconscious—domestic gas during the 1940s was coal gas, which had a carbon monoxide content of 15%.
+As Eady continued breathing, she inhaled the domestic gas, which soon rendered her unconscious; domestic gas during the 1940s was coal gas, which had a carbon monoxide content of 15%.
 Christie raped and strangled Eady before burying her alongside Fuerst.